Rankine to Kelvin (°R to K)

 Converting from Rankine to Kelvin

-Both Rankine and Kelvin are temperature scales used in scientific and engineering applications.
-While Rankine is primarily used in the United States, Kelvin is the standard unit of temperature in the International System of Units (SI).
+Rankine and Kelvin are both absolute temperature scales used in science.
+They both start at absolute zero meaning that 0°R = 0K.
+Rankine is based on the Fahrenheit scale popular in the United States whereas Kelvin is based on the Celsius scale and is the standard unit of temperature in the International System of Units (SI).

-To convert from Rankine to Kelvin, you need to subtract 491.67 from the given temperature in Rankine and then multiply the result by 5/9.
-Finally, add 273.15.
-This conversion factor accounts for the difference in the zero points of the two scales.
+To convert from Rankine to Kelvin, you need to make three steps.
+First subtract 491.67 from the given temperature in Rankine, divide this value by 1.8 and then finally add 273.15.

 About Rankine